Giovanni Ambrogio Figino

 Giovanni Ambrogio Figino (1548/1551 – 11 October 1608) was an Italian Renaissance painter from Milan.

 Biography

-An important representative of the Lombard school of painting, he had been taught by Gian Paolo Lomazzo.
+A pupil of Gian Paolo Lomazzo, Figino became an important representative of the Lombard school of painting.
 Best known as a draftsman, he was also a skilled portrait painter.
 Among the few portraits that can be traced back to Figino, the portrait of Field Marshal Lucio Foppa is one of the best known.